-The Company's statements addressing events or developments which will or may occur in the future, including those regarding its ability to address its negative cash flows from operations, the impacts of the FDA Order and subsequent activity on the Company's business, its expectation regarding future revenues and expenses, and trends factors influencing those items, the future developments of its products and services, its ability to increase prices, future demand for BioGlue, the expectations regarding the impact of estimates required by U.S. generally accepted accounting principles, product demand and market size and growth, the impact of product liability lawsuits and claims, adequacy of financing, and other statements regarding future plans and strategies, anticipated events or trends and similar expressions concerning matters that are not historical facts are forwardlooking statements.
+The Company's statements addressing events or developments which will or may occur in the future, including those regarding its ability to address its negative cash flows from operations, the impacts of the FDA Order and subsequent activity on the Company's business, its expectation regarding future revenues and expenses, and trends factors influencing those items, the future developments of its products and services, its ability to increase prices, future demand for BioGlue, the expectations regarding the impact of estimates required by U.S. generally accepted accounting principles, product demand and market size and growth, the impact of product liability lawsuits and claims, adequacy of financing, and other statements regarding future plans and strategies, anticipated events or trends and similar expressions concerning matters that are not historical facts are forward-looking statements.
 These statements are based on assumptions and analyses made by the Company in light of historical trends, current conditions and expected future developments as well as other factors it considers appropriate.
-However, whether actual developments will conform with the Company's expectations and predictions is subject to a number of risks and uncertainties, including the "Risk Factors" discussed in Item 1 to this Form 10-K and other factors, many of which are beyond the control of the Company, and which could cause actual results to differ materially from the Company's expectations.
-All of the forward-looking statements made in this Form 10-K are qualified by these cautionary statements and there can be no assurance that the actual results or developments anticipated by the Company will be realized or that they will have the expected results.
-The Company assumes no obligation to update publicly any such forward-looking statements.
+However, whether actual developments will conform with the Company's expectations.
+All of the forward-looking statements made in this Form 10-K are qualified by these cautionary statements and there can be no assurance that the actual results or developments made in this Form 10-K are qualified by these cautionary statements and there can be no assurance that the actual results or developments and in this Form 10-K are qualified by the sec expected publicly any such forward-looking statements.